scottyaslan/ng-rndr/bower_components/textAngular/README.md

 textAngular uses ```execCommand``` for the rich-text functionality.
 That being said, its still a fairly experimental browser feature-set, and may not behave the same in all browsers - see http://tifftiff.de/contenteditable/compliance_test.html for a full compliance list.
 It has been tested to work on Chrome, Safari, Opera, Firefox and Internet Explorer 8+.
-If you find something, please let me know - throw me a message, or submit a issue request!
+If you find something, please let me know - throw me a message, or submit an issue request!

 ### FAQ